Achievement Congratulations Email Message

 If you can't answer these questions, then you shouldn't be sending an email.
 Writing emails without knowing what you need and what you hope to achieve wastes your time and the recipient's time and means you'll struggle to express yourself clearly and concisely.

-Writing Emails that Recognize Achievements
+Writing Emails That Recognize Achievements

-Emails written to acknowledge work achievements should also focus on the recipient instead of you, the writer.
+Emails that are written to acknowledge work achievements should also focus on the recipient instead of you, the writer.
 Avoid overusing the first person “I”; instead, begin sentences with “You” or “Your” – “You continually inspire your team through your dedication, one-on-one mentoring, and “can do” attitude,” or “Your efforts have been invaluable in achieving our project milestone.”

 Although you should keep your email short and to-the-point, do include a specific example or two of the qualities your recipient has displayed that enabled his or her work accomplishment.
 These can be things like their leadership, work ethic, teamwork, willingness to work overtime, dedication, assuming extra tasks, covering for other employees, mentoring or training others, attention to detail, enthusiasm, or time/project management skills.

-Achievement Congratulations Email Message Example
+Achievement Congratulations Email Message Example (Text Version)

 Subject line: Well Done!